Home > Windows files > GoogleUpdaterService.exe

 How to uninstall Google Updater or Google Software Updater

 1. Click the Windows Start Button.
-You find it in the lower left corner of the taskbar.
+You can find it in the lower-left corner of the taskbar.

-2. Type the word uninstall.
+2. Type 'uninstall'.

 3. Click Add or remove programs.